blaws/Slice/README.txt

 blaws
 Slice

-Geometric solver for the partitioning of a square by any straight line.
+Geometric solver for the partitioning of a square by straight lines.
 Built on Mac OSX 10.6.8 with GLUT/OpenGL.

 Click and drag to perform a cut.